DD-103 Universal Digital Dial

 Press the CALIBRATE button.
 The button will remain in.

 Rotate the MODE control to position the cursor under the digit to be changed.
+Start with the most significant digit.

 A ">" indicates a forward tuning VFO (operating frequency increases as the VFO increases) and a "<" indicates a reverse tuning VFO (operating frequency decreases as the VFO increases).